 - Schedule, run and stop the data sync between Salesforce and RollWorks.

-- Have read and write access to all pages, objects, and fields used by the RollWorks ABM App.
+- Read and write access to all pages, objects, and fields used by the RollWorks ABM App.

 - Use the List Builder in Salesforce to sync over your Excluded Customers, Excluded Competitors, and Contact Lists.